yashwanthky/Instacart_Market_Basket_Analysis/README.md

 ## Process Flow

+- Introduction
-- Data Loading
+- Data Loading and Cleaning
-- Data Cleaning
+- Data Merging
-- EDA
+- Data Exploration
-- Modeling
+- Data Modeling
-- Summary
+- Conclusion

 ## Implementation Plan

+### Packages Used

+- matplotlib.pyplot
+- seaborn
+- pandas
+- os
+- numpy
+- warnings
+- collections
+- itertools
+- sklearn

-### Data Extraction
+### Data Loading and Cleaning

 - Web scraping technique has been implemented to fetch the data from the link mentioned above

-- The technique also includes unzipping the data file and placing the individual datasets in the same folder where the code is located

-### Data Cleaning
+ - First we need to run the notebook "Data_Download_using_WebScraping" to download the data as a zipped folder and unzip the files
+ - Then, we need to run the notebook "Market_Basket_Analysis" for the entire analysis

+- Aisle tagging was done manualy to identify preishable and non-perishable products.
+This new tagged file is uploaded onto Github and the new file is read into the notebook using the Github link

 - Data counts, missing values and unique values have been checked